hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ```
 ## Troubleshoot

 Troubleshoot common errors that can occur when attempting to use the trie log prune command to reduce your database size for Bonsai Tries.
-Ensure your command specifies the following:
+To minimize the occurence of errors, ensure your command specifies the following:

 - `--data-storage-format`
 - `--data-path`